Random-Wanderer/Data_analysis_projects/README.md

 # Notes
-Some of the Nnotebook questions from: www.Datacamp.com
+Some of the notebook questions from: www.Datacamp.com